AlexandraIM/filmsapp/README.md

-# My awesome film app in React
+# My awesome films app with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).